-Like I stated in a previous blog, the average homeowner in Alabama pays $1,198 per year for home insurance.
+The average homeowner in Alabama pays $1,597 per year for home insurance per Bankrate.com.
 But prices vary based on the individual, home and location.

 If you’re concerned your premium is too high, there are easy ways to save on home insurance.
 For example, many of our insurers offer a discount when you bundle your home and auto together.
 You might get a lower rate if you have common safety features, such as a burglar alarm and/or fire alarm.

 Before getting too stressed over the cost, remember this coverage gives you a big bang for your buck.
 The premium you pay will be a fraction of the amount it would cost to rebuild your home from the ground up and replace all your belongings.